 2.4 Elaborating a methodology for the implementation of this Question, in particular gathering evidence and information regarding current best practices being adopted to create C&I programmes, taking into consideration progress achieved by all the ITU Sectors in this regard.

-2.5 Techniques designed to promote harmonization of C&I regimes, to improve regional integration and to contribute to bridging the standardization gap, thereby reducing the digital divide.
+2.5 Techniques designed to promote harmonization of C&I regimes, to establish administrative procedures (e.g. market surveillance) to increase resilience on ICT devices, to improve local and regional integration and to contribute to bridging the standardization gap, thereby reducing the digital divide, considering the current scenario of hyperconnected societies.

 2.6 Information regarding the establishment of mutual recognition agreements (MRAs) between countries.
 Guidance on concepts and procedures to establish and manage MRAs.

-2.7 Techniques on market surveillance and maintenance of C&I regimes in order to guarantee the credibility and sustainability of the conformance assessment scheme put in place.

-2.8 Assessing the impact of the increase of ICTs, including the Internet of Things (IoT), and providing guidelines to the ITU-D membership for ICT-readiness.
+2.7 Assessing the impact of the increase of ICT devices to the radiocommunication environment, including the Internet of Things (IoT), and providing guidelines to the ITU-D membership for ICT-readiness related to C&I.

-2.9 Techniques and national experiences on combating counterfeit, sub-standard, and tampered devices:
+2.8 Techniques and national experiences on combating counterfeit, sub-standard, and tampered devices: